Cash flow management for construction businesses

 Implementing a streamlined billing and invoicing process ensures timely payments.
 Accurate and prompt invoicing, along with clear communication about payment terms, helps avoid delays and maintains a steady cash flow.

-Keeping projects on schedule is crucial for cash flow management.
+Keeping projects on schedule is crucial for construction cash flow management.
 Detailed project plans with clear timelines, regular progress monitoring, and proactive corrective actions help minimise delays and meet milestones on time.

 Henry Bell